CobaltXII/pulsed_ostream/README.md

 # License

-pulsed_ostream is licensed under the GNU GPLv3.
+pulsed_ostream is licensed under the WTFPL.